krakrukra/PocketAdmin/README.md

 also, you can check out my [youtube channel](https://www.youtube.com/channel/UCpx3VbcqgMQ-Zv4x2wwBbzA)

 #### if you want to buy:
-openbazaar shop link (paste it into the app's internal address bar):
+openbazaar shop link (online whenever my PC is running):
 ob://QmeCrxkz8J1pvBx4nVE7EgZNkLfMftmKtz3dc5oo4bPgqr/store
 or, you can preview the store [here](https://openbazaar.com/store/QmeCrxkz8J1pvBx4nVE7EgZNkLfMftmKtz3dc5oo4bPgqr), if you do not have openbazaar app installed yet
-openbazaar shop is online whenever my PC is running.

 tindie shop link:
 ebay shop link: